Calling all Key Stage 2 pupils in Hertfordshire!

-3. With the relevant school Headteacher, Hertfordshire County Council will arrange for the winning child to receive a certificate in line with any Government regulations for COVID-19 at the time.
-We plan to alert the winning school before the end of term on 21 December 2022.
+3. With the relevant school Headteacher, Hertfordshire County Council will arrange for the winning child to receive a certificate at their school.
+We plan to alert the winning schools before the end of term on 20 December 2023.

 4. Photos of the winning entries will be featured on www.hertfordshireheroes.org and on Hertfordshire County Council social media.

-5. We will seek permission to use photos of the winning artist on Hertfordshire County Council’s website, Hertfordshire Heroes website and in press releases.
+5. We will seek permission to use photos of the winning artists on Hertfordshire County Council’s website, Hertfordshire Heroes website and in press releases.

 Hertfordshire Armed Forces Covenant Board works in partnership to deliver the Armed Forces Covenant locally.
 It brings together business, military organisations, charities, NHS and local authorities who work in partnership to ensure that no veteran faces a disadvantage when accessing public services, the Armed Forces community is honoured and celebrated for the sacrifices they have made, and the military and civilian communities are well integrated.

 Northwood HQ in Eastbury, Hertfordshire, is a very important military base that makes decisions about joint and combined military operations involving the Navy, RAF and the Army worldwide.